Aaron Curry (American football)

-Aaron Curry (born April 6, 1986) is an American college football coach and former linebacker who is the inside linebackers coach for the Pittsburgh Steelers of the National Football League (NFL).
-Curry was drafted by the Seattle Seahawks in the first round (fourth overall) in the 2009 NFL Draft out of Wake Forest.
+Aaron Curry (born April 6, 1986) is an American professional football coach and former linebacker who is the linebackers coach for the New York Jets of the National Football League (NFL).
+Curry was selected by the Seattle Seahawks in the first round (fourth overall) in the 2009 NFL draft out of Wake Forest.
 Curry also played for the Oakland Raiders in 2011 and 2012.

-Early years
+Early life

 Curry attended E. E. Smith High School in Fayetteville, North Carolina.
 While there he played linebacker and tight end.
-He earned all-conference and all-region honors and was the conferences defensive player of the year as a senior after recording 123 tackles.
+He earned all-conference and all-region honors and was the conference's defensive player of the year as a senior after recording 123 tackles.
 He was also selected to the North Carolina–South Carolina Shrine Bowl as a tight end.

 Considered only a two-star recruit by both Rivals and Scout.com, Curry chose to play college football at Wake Forest over East Carolina, the only two scholarships he was offered.
 Curry said he chose Wake Forest in part because it was two hours from home, but mostly for revenge.
 "Anybody who passed me up, I was going to punish them.
 That's why I chose the ACC, [because] those schools like Carolina, Duke, and North Carolina State were right around the corner, and I wasn't wanted by any of them."

 College career

 As a freshman in 2005 he started 10 of 11 games and was the team's fifth leading tackler with 39.
 After his great season he was named second-team Freshman All-American and ACC All-Freshman Team by the Sporting News.
 As a sophomore in 2006 he started all 14 games at outside linebacker, finishing second on the team in tackles with 83.
 Curry's breakout season came as a junior in 2007.
 During the season, he tied the NCAA record for the most interception returns for touchdown in a season by a linebacker with three.
 He also broke the school record with 226 interception return yards.
 He finished the season second on the team and 13th in the ACC in tackles with 99, and earned Second-team All-ACC honors and second-team All-America honors from CollegeSportsReport.com.
-Curry seriously considered entering the 2008 NFL Draft to provide for his family, but later chose to return.
+Curry seriously considered entering the 2008 NFL draft to provide for his family, but later chose to return.

 In his senior season, he had 105 tackles, including 16 for a loss, and was the winner of the Butkus Award.
 Curry was also selected an All-American by ESPN, Pro Football Weekly, and Sports Illustrated.

 Curry graduated in 2009 with a bachelor's degree in sociology.